Embrace Community Spirit in Monticello, Indiana

 Get inspired by the close-knit community, where annual festivals, like the Spirit of Monticello Festival, bring residents together in celebration.
 Whether you're drawn by its natural beauty or its welcoming warmth, Monticello is a place where lasting memories and lifelong friendships are effortlessly fostered—making it an ideal place to call home.

 Many buyers dream of a home by the water, picturing calm mornings on the dock and weekends filled with fishing or boating.
 The idea of lakefront living often feels like a simple extension of buying a traditional home.
-But in reality, purchasing property on Lake Shafer or Lake Freeman involves a very different set of rules and responsibilities.
+But in reality, purchasing property on Lake Shafer or Lake Freeman involves a different set of rules and responsibilities.

 Lakefront homes are unique because they come with conditions that affect how you use the shoreline, where you place structures, and even how your property is maintained.
 Buyers who assume a lakeside home can be treated the same as a house in town often find themselves surprised later.

 The license also covers any permanent structures along the shoreline.
 Boat lifts, waverunner lifts, seawalls, and docks must be approved through SFLECC before installation or modification.
 Even if a dock appears to be part of the property, the right to keep it in place depends on following the permitting process.
-New buyers who overlook this step may later face restrictions on the size, location, or type of structure they can maintain.

 A lakefront property is not just a home; it is a combination of house, shoreline, and water rights that all need to work together.

 One benefit of the SFLECC system is that it helps maintain the overall health and enjoyment of the lakes.
-The organization manages dredging, which keeps waterways navigable, and removes hazards such as fallen trees that block access along the shoreline.
+The organization manages dredging, if needed, which keeps waterways navigable, and removes hazards such as fallen trees that block access along the shoreline.
 These efforts protect property values while ensuring the lakes remain safe for recreation.

 Another common area of confusion involves utilities.
 Buyers sometimes expect lake houses to rely on private septic systems, but both Lake Shafer and Lake Freeman properties are connected to the Twin Lakes Regional Sewer District.
 This system replaced the old septic tanks and helps protect the lakes from pollution.
 Homeowners pay for sewer services just as they would in town, which simplifies maintenance and avoids the costly septic repairs that once created problems for buyers.